I-ching - Philosophy and Practice

 • King Wen (Wen Wang)

-The second important character in composing I-ching is King Wen.
-Known as a founder of Chou dynasty (1150-249 BCE) and a great scholar (his name also bears the significance of "civilization-king" or "scripture-king"), he is assigned the introduction of the 64 hexagrams, their names and the texts (Judgments) ascribed to them.
+The second important character in composing the I-ching is King Wen.
+Known as the founder of Chou dynasty (1150-249 BCE) and a great scholar (his name also bears the significance of "civilization-king" or "scripture-king"), he is assigned the introduction of the 64 hexagrams, their names and the texts (Judgments) ascribed to them.

-King Wen wrote compiled the new I-ching during his detention ordered by Hsin, the sovereign who was overthrown by King Wen's son Wu.
+King Wen compiled the new I-ching during his detention ordered by Hsin, the sovereign who was overthrown by King Wen's son Wu.

 The name "I-ching" is contemporaneous with King Wen - the book couldn't bear this name before.